 on how generators work with an animation that illustrates their basic operation.

 EMERGENCY BACKUP DEVICES FOR HOME USE.

-for home use, an alternator is integrated with an internal-combustion engine into a single assembly.
-Such a device called genset
+, an alternator is integrated with an internal-combustion engine into a single assembly.
+Such an assembly called genset

-is the most common type of emergency backup power sources for the home.
+is the most common type of residential emergency backup power sources.
 A genset is often casually called just a generator even though it also includes an engine.
 There are two main types of such devices that differ by their connection and activation methods: fixed (standby) and portable.
-Fixed generators are permanently connected to the building wiring system and are also hooked up to a fuel line or a tank.
-They require professional installation of both the fuel line and a special redundancy system
+Fixed generators are permanently connected to both the building wiring system and a fuel line.
+Therefore they do require professional installation of a fuel line and a special redundancy system

 .
 The latter isolates the utility from your genset.
 Not surprisingly, permanent devices cost more than portables.
 However, they have a big advantage-- they can provide practically continuous power for as long as the fuel is supplied.
 Portable